26+ Compelling CRO Statistics

 20. Changing the CTA to ‘Click here’ boosts conversion rates by 30%.

 The anchor text you use for your form CTA buttons can significantly reduce or increase your conversions.
 Landing page conversion statistics mention that using ‘submit’ as your CTA anchor text will dip your conversions by as much as 3%.
-The less pushy ‘click here’ or ‘go’ on the other hand can boost your landing page conversion rate by 30% or 25% respectively.
-Similarly, using anchors like ‘download’ or ‘register’ is a much better option than ‘submit’ as they can add 15% to 10% to your conversions.
-For more information check out our selection of the best call to action buttons.
+On the other hand, the less pushy ‘click here’ or ‘go’ can boost your landing page conversion rate by 30% or 25%, respectively.
+Similarly, using anchors like ‘download’ or ‘register’ is a much better option than ‘submit’, as they can add 15% or 10% to your conversions.

-Landing page and conversion rate optimization stats are definitely not positive about sites that ask visitors to provide their phone number as they often lead to a drop in conversion rates by as much as 5%.
-Think about it — no one likes to just give away their phone number and the majority of people consider it a sort of violation of their privacy so unless it is absolutely necessary for your business, avoid using this particular field.
+Landing page and conversion rate optimization stats are definitely not positive about sites that ask visitors to provide their phone numbers.
+According to A/B tests run by digital marketing agencies, the drop can be from 5% to as much as 48%.
+Think about it: no one likes to just give away their phone number and the majority of people consider it a sort of violation of their privacy, so unless it is absolutely necessary for your business, avoid asking for this information.

-22. Conversion rates are higher on landing pages that do not ask visitors about their age.
+22. Conversion rates are higher by 3% on landing pages that do not ask visitors about their age.

 One of the undisputed conversion rate optimization facts is that asking visitors to share their age directly impacts conversion rates in a negative way.
 One particular explanation is that many internet users feel asking their age is somewhat intrusive to their privacy.
 Regardless of whether you share this view, do your best to take note of this particular fact if you’re looking to improve your conversion rates.